-This is the first year we have been able to influence the data as it is reported retrospectively, and it is good news that our gender pay gap has reduced slightly.
+It is good news that our gender pay gap has reduced slightly.
 There is a small uplift in the amount of women in the top pay quartile and slightly less in the lower pay quartile.
-This could be due to a number of factors such as personal development plans being undertaken, women feeling more confident in going for promotion opportunities or being more aware of our policies that support a work/life balance.
+This could be due to a number of factors such as personal development plans being undertaken, women feeling more confident in going for promotion opportunities or more aware of our policies that support a work/life balance.
 A significant shift in the gap will only be seen over the longer term as we continue to work on a flexible culture.

 |Pay quartile||Men %||Women %|

 We do not operate a bonus or performance related pay scheme.
-The figures behind the bonus gender pay gap result from long service awards (three females), and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council’s landscape management team.
+The figures behind the bonus gender pay gap result from long service awards (five females) and long service awards on retirement (two males) for 2019/20, and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council’s landscape management team.

 This scheme was introduced in December 2016 after the team was brought in-house after twenty years of outsourced operations.
 To ensure that the scheme is fair a comprehensive set of criteria for any reward was created.
 This was brought in after consultation with Unison and is reviewed at least annually.

-The statistics look unusual because they show that more men than women received a ‘bonus payment’ but that women were given more money on average, and at mid-point.
-This reflects the fact that the long service awards are of a higher amount, and the rewards at Aspire were given to a larger number of men but at much smaller amounts.
+The statistics look unusual because they show that more men than women received a ‘bonus payment’, that men were given more money on average, and women were given more money at mid-point.
+This reflects the fact that the long service awards are of a set value and a higher amount, and the rewards at Aspire were given to a larger number of men but at varying amounts.

 Why does a gender pay gap exist nationally?

 Essentially there are more women in lower paid occupations and fewer in lucrative sectors.
-Women are also more likely to work part time (6.2m as opposed to 2.3m men – Office of National Statistics UK Labour Market statistics December 2018), which is generally less well paid than full time work on a per hour basis.
+Women are also more likely to work part time according to the Office of National Statistics, which is generally less well paid than full time work on a per hour basis.
 They are also more likely to take time out of their careers for caring responsibilities (child and elder).
 These factors limit women’s experience and progression.